mathiasclari/MathiasClari/README.md

 # Hello, I'm Mathias 👋

 Welcome to my GitHub profile!
-I'm a passionate student from the beautiful Slovenia, currently diving deep into the world of compu ter science at MIC Nova Gorica.
+I'm a passionate student from the beautiful Slovenia, currently diving deep into the world of computer science at MIC Nova Gorica.

 # Skills:
 - **App Development (Flutter/Dart)**